antvis/G6/docs/manual/middle/elements/edges/line.en.md

 ```

-## Attribute
+## Property
-Cubic edge has the attributes shown below.
-The attributes with object type will be described in detail after the table
+Cubic edge has the properties shown below.
+The properties with object type will be described in detail after the table

 | Name | Description | Type | Remark |
 | --- | --- | --- | --- |